If I Am President

+If I Am President is a 2018 Nigerian political drama film written and directed by Bright Wonder Obasi.
+It stars Ayoola Ayolola, Joke Silva, Rahama Sadau, Bimbo Manuel, Ivie Okujaye, Bryan Okwara, Ayo Emmanuel, Victor Decker, and Osas Iyamu.

 A High Definition Film Studios production as supported by John D. and Catherine T. MacArthur Foundation, If I am President is a movie that brings to light the true political state of affairs of the Nigerian Government.
 It is centered around the story of 37-year old Zinachi Ohams, the presidential candidate of the Nigerian Rebirth Party, a new party made up of young idealists and recently metamorphosed from a Civil Society Organization.